-National Volunteer Week takes place in April of each year.
-The Volunteer Center and the Fellows host Volunteer Appreciation Week at UCLA to celebrate and recognize the people, organizations, and community service efforts that are making a difference in communities across Greater Los Angeles.
+National Volunteer Week took place during Week 4 of Spring quarter – April 23 – 30.
+Once again, the Volunteer Center and the Fellows hosted Volunteer Appreciation Week at UCLA to celebrate and recognize the people, organizations, and community service efforts that are making a difference in communities across Greater Los Angeles.
 The narrative of giving back is a part of UCLA’s identity and what it means to be a True Bruin.
 Students, faculty, staff, parents, and alumni contribute countless hours each year to volunteer projects taking place in local communities.
 From helping the homeless to planting community gardens, the myriad of ways that Bruins make a difference is as diverse as the backgrounds of the volunteers themselves.

 The Volunteer Center took over Bruin Plaza on Monday, April 24 to celebrate service in honor of National Volunteer Appreciation Week!
 Swag, stickers, and candy were handed out to thank volunteers for their dedication and hard work during the school year.
 The Center’s staff was joined by the Fellows, the Student Committee of Project SPELL, and Social Media and Marketing Interns.

 The Volunteer Center Fellows created gift baskets filled with sweet treats and a colorful thank you card to send to campus partners.
 Starting Tuesday afternoon, the Fellows and Volunteer Center staff delivered thoughtful baskets to various campus departments and student organizations to show their appreciation for their help with service projects throughout the year.